 But Canadian sweepstakes law requires that the third component, winners are chosen by luck, be removed for a giveaway to be legal.
 A giveaway cannot use pure luck to determine who wins.
-There must be at least some element of skill involved.
-For more information, see the Canadian Competition Act.
+There must be at least some element of skill involved, according to the Canadian Competition Act.

 What Are the Requirements for a Skill-Testing Question?

 An easy math testing question is the minimum required to hold a legal Canadian contest or sweepstakes.
-Some Canadian sweepstakes go a step farther and ask a trivia question or another question that is a bit more difficult.
+Some Canadian sweepstakes go a step farther and ask entrants to answer a trivia question or another question that is a bit more difficult.

 The Canadian courts have agreed that a four-part mathematical test such as "155 plus 33 minus four divided by 2" is enough to qualify as a skill-testing question, as long as winners are not allowed to use a calculator or other aid to answer the question.
 But many contests use even easier math tests for their skill-testing questions.
 These haven't been challenged in court so far.

 Controversy Over Skill-Testing Questions